trackmania-rl/tmrl/readme/tuto_library.md

                           run_id=my_wandb_run_id,
                           key=my_wandb_key)
 ```

+_(**WARNING**: when using `run_with_wandb`, make sure all the partially instantiated classes that are part of the `Trainer` have kwargs only, no args, otherwise you will get an error complaining about invalid keywords.
+When it does not make sense to have default values, just set the default values to `None` as done in, e.g., `MyMemoryDataloading`)_

 But as for the `RolloutWorker`, this would block the code here until all `epochs` are complete, which in itself would require the `RolloutWorker` to also be running.